 - Women tend to show more atypical symptoms of cardiac arrest.

-- Female patients were less likely to have been previously diagnosed with other heart-related disease such as coronary heart or artery disease.
-Previous diagnosed diseases of women give great impacts on their survival rate from having cardiac arrest.
+- Female patients were less likely to have been previously diagnosed with another heart-related disease such as coronary heart or artery disease.
+Previously diagnosed diseases of women give a great impact on their survival rate from having a cardiac arrest.
 Some are also diagnosed with congestive heart failure, high blood pressure, or pulmonary embolism which can cause the occurrence of cardiac arrest.

-Most of the reasons proposed is related to the hospital treatment for both sexes which is why the American CPR Care Association pursues to inform all the members of the public about proper and quality CPR to improve survival rate for those that might experience cardiac arrest in an unexpected place.
-One study also states that women are less likely to be given immediate treatment such as CPR on public compared to the men.
+Most of the reasons proposed are related to the hospital treatment for both sexes which is why the American CPR Care Association pursues to inform all the members of the public about proper and quality CPR to improve the survival rate for those that might experience cardiac arrest in an unexpected place.
+One study also states that women are less likely to be given immediate treatment such as CPR in public compared to men.

 Treatment in the Hospital